-Bundlesize will output color-coded test results in one line.
+Bundlesize outputs color-coded test results in one line.

 Bundlesize for CI

 You'll get the most value out of bundlesize if you integrate it with a CI to automatically enforce size limits on pull requests.
-If bundlesize test fails, that pull request will not be merged.
-It currently works with Travis CI, CircleCI, Wercker, and Drone.
+If bundlesize test fails, that pull request is not merged.
+It works for pull requests on GitHub with Travis CI, CircleCI, Wercker, and Drone.

 You may have a fast app today, but adding new code can often change this.
 Checking pull requests with bundlesize will help you avoid performance regressions.
 Bootstrap, Tinder, Trivago and many others use it to keep their budgets in check.

 With bundlesize, it's possible to set thresholds for each file separately.
-This is especially useful if you are code-splitting a bundle in your application.
+This is especially useful if you are splitting a bundle in your application.

 By default, it tests gzipped asset sizes.
 You can use the compression option to switch to brotli compression or turn it off completely.

-It's sometimes simpler to keep an eye on a single number than individual asset budgets and Lighthouse performance score takes a lot of things into account.
+Lighthouse Bot integrates with Travis CI and enforces budgets based on any of the five Lighthouse audit categories.
+For example, a budget of 100 for your Lighthouse performance score.
+It's sometimes simpler to keep an eye on a single number than individual asset budgets and Lighthouse scores take many things into account.

-Lighthouse Bot currently integrates only with Travis and runs an audit after you deploy a site to staging server.
-It enforces budgets based on any of the five scores.
-In .travis.yml file set targets with
+Lighthouse Bot runs an audit after you deploy a site to staging server.
+In

---seo options.
-Aim to stay in the green zone with a performance score of at least 80.
+--pwa options.
+Aim to stay in the green zone with scores of at least 90.

 after_success: - ./deploy.sh # Deploy the PR changes to staging server - npm run lh -- --perf=96 https://staging.example.com # Run Lighthouse test

-If the scores for a pull request fall below the threshold you've set, Lighthouse Bot can prevent pull request from being merged. ⛔
+If the scores for a pull request on GitHub fall below the threshold you've set, Lighthouse Bot can prevent pull request from being merged. ⛔

-Lighthouse Bot will then comment on your pull request with updated scores.
+Lighthouse Bot then comments on your pull request with updated scores.
 This is a neat feature which encourages conversation about performance as code changes are happening.

 If you find your pull request blocked by a poor Lighthouse score, run an audit with Lighthouse CLI or in Dev Tools.
-You'll get a report with details about bottlenecks and hints for simple optimizations.
+It generates a report with details about bottlenecks and hints for simple optimizations.